Is every student guaranteed on campus accommodation in their first year?

 How often do students fail to get a placement?

-In the Business School, where the Placement year is compulsory, it is incredibly rare for a student not to get a placement.
+It is uncommon for a student not to get a placement.
 There is no reason for this to happen if students follow the advice given to them by the Placements Office and actively engage in the process to secure a placement.
-In the schools where the Placement year is not compulsory, there is a higher chance of students not finding a placement.

 Do you have to apply for a lot of placements?
 Do you have many interviews?